Taliban fighters capture Mazar-e-Sharif, Afghanistan's 4th largest city

 Afghans have been streaming into Kabul's international airport in recent days, desperate to fly out, even as more American troops have arrived to help partially evacuate the U.S. Embassy.

+U.S. President Joe Biden said in a statement Saturday that about 5,000 troops are being deployed to Afghanistan to ensure an "orderly and safe drawdown" of American and allied personnel as well as help in the evacuation of Afghans who worked with the military during the nearly two-decade war.

-The first Marines from a contingent of 3,000 arrived Friday.
+The first Marines arrived Friday.
 The rest are expected by Sunday, and their deployment has raised questions about whether the administration will meet its Aug.
 31 withdrawal deadline.

 The U.S. Air Force has carried out several airstrikes to aid its Afghan allies on the ground but they appear to have done little to stem the Taliban's advance.
 A B-52 bomber and other warplanes traversed the country's airspace Saturday, flight-tracking data showed.